ionutpad/readsmes/delivery_archive_readme.md

 sudo -u www-data php index.php 'oat\taoDeliveryRdf\scripts\tools\RegisterDeliveryArchive'
 ```

-This command will add a new storage directory (deliveriesArchivesDirectory) where to save the deliveries
+This command will add a new storage directory (deliveriesArchives) where to save the deliveries
 And will subscribe to fallowing events:
 - DeliveryCreated (it will generate an archive of the delivery after compilation and save the zip)
 - DeliveryRemoved (it will remove the zip generated)